the end of the journey

 Everyone has the right to a funeral in their parish church, even if they have not been church-goers, and a Communion service may also form part of the funeral.
 People who have lost someone close to them are often so busy with practical details and arrangements between the death and the funeral that they do not experience the full sense of their loss until later.
 Often it is those who have suffered a close bereavement themselves, clergy or lay people, who can most easily offer comfort and support to those who mourn.

-Our parish clergy regard the taking of funerals as an important part of their work.
+Our parish ministry team regard the taking of funerals as an important part of their work.
 They give a lot of time to visiting families, comforting those who are facing loss, finding out what service they want to use and helping them to arrange it.
-The funeral director will liaise with the officiating priest and parish office over the practical details about funeral and burial arrangements.
+The funeral director will liaise with the officiating minister and parish office over the practical details about funeral and burial arrangements.